Are you from a group underrepresented in academia?

 Scholars Apply here

-Career Faculty Mentor Information
+Faculty Career Mentor Information

 We seek faculty who are excited to inspire the next generation of professors.
 Mentors from all STEM fields are welcome, and faculty with successful experience mentoring underrepresented students are especially encouraged to apply.
 There will be a $1250 research stipend provided to faculty mentors.
+The program features a year-long program of one-to-one career mentoring for a student outside your own graduate program, helping this student develop an Individual Development Plan (IDP), and attending/presenting in a professional development seminar series in Spring 2021.